parallaxinc/Cloud-Compiler/README.md

 If you haven't installed it already, and you install Cloud-Compiler on a headless server, you will still have to install [SimpleIDE](http://learn.parallax.com/propeller-c-set-simpleide/linux) as there currently is no installer available with just the compiler.
 Follow the Linux directions described on the [Simple IDE with Propeller GCC Installation Instructions](https://d9d46cb6fc558ba1db5c3aa51f1eb3a56e713404.googledrive.com/host/0B8ruEl5BL0dfZzZfdHRiX2pYNm8/Installation_Instructions.pdf) but only up to step 3.
-There is no need to install the dependencies or add the user to the dialout group as the server will not have to connect to a the Propeller using serial communication.
+There is no need to install the dependencies (libqtgui4, libqtcore4 and libftdi1) or add the user to the dialout group as the server will not have to connect to a the Propeller using serial communication.

 #### Propeller Simple libraries
 Download and extract the latest [Simple libraries](http://learn.parallax.com/propeller-c-set-simpleide/update-your-learn-folder)